mattbarb/DarkHorses-Masters-Workers/docs/workers/WORKER_UPDATE_SUMMARY_REPORT.md

 **Previous State**: Position data was NOT being extracted from results API, causing all win rates to show 0%

-**Current State**: Position data is now fully captured and stored in ra_runners table with these fields:
+**Current State**: Position data is now fully captured and stored in ra_mst_runners table with these fields:
 - `position` (INTEGER) - Finishing position (1-20+)
 - `distance_beaten` (VARCHAR) - Distance behind winner (e.g., "1.25L")
 - `prize_won` (DECIMAL) - Prize money for this race